colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 |x̄|[Mean](https://en.wikipedia.org/wiki/Mean)|The mathematical average, the sum of the amounts divided by the count of amounts|
 |σ / stddev|[Standard deviation](https://en.wikipedia.org/wiki/Standard_deviation)|A measure of variation from the mean; the smaller the stddev, the closer in general the amounts are to the mean|
 |1σ/2σ/3σ|First/second/third standard deviation|The number of standard deviations away from the mean, see also [68-95-99.7 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).|

+## A note on "annexation" versus "merger"

+When first conceived in mid-2021, this site used "merger" because of the supporters' supposition that it was proposing an amicable merger.
+Not long after, I learned that the two municipalities do not qualify for the municipal merger laws but only for the municipal _annexation_ laws.
+These are two different processes.
+The proper term for the action sought by supporters of the combination of the municipalities _is_ **annexation**, and the use of merger anywhere in this process is disingenuous misinformation.
+The continued use of _merger_ in this site's name and in the names of files is purely to ensure that widely-shared links continue to work.
+It is no endorsement of the supporter's continued misuse of the term.
+Rather, it is an artifact of the imprecision of misinformation and a reminder that we all have a responsibility to investigate claims with proposed solutions that would affect our democratic power.

 ## Future Work